Boeing B-29 Superfortress: Korean War and postwar service

-The B-29 was used in 1950–1953 in the Korean War.
-At first, the bomber was used in normal strategic day-bombing missions, although North Korea's few strategic targets and industries were quickly destroyed.
-More importantly, in 1950 numbers of Soviet MiG-15 jet fighters appeared over Korea, and after the loss of 28 aircraft, future B-29 raids were restricted to night missions, largely in a supply-interdiction role.

-The B-29 dropped the 1000 lb VB-3 "Razon" (a range-controllable version of the earlier Azon guided ordnance device) and the 12000 lb VB-13 "Tarzon" MCLOS radio-controlled bombs in Korea, mostly for demolishing major bridges, like the ones across the Yalu River, and for attacks on dams.
-The aircraft also was used for numerous leaflet drops in North Korea, such as those for Operation Moolah.

-A Superfortress of the 91st Strategic Reconnaissance Squadron flew the last B-29 mission of the war on 27 July 1953.

-Over the course of the war, B-29s flew 20,000 sorties and dropped 200,000 tonnes (220,000 tons) of bombs.
+Over the course of the war, B-29s flew 20,000 sorties and dropped 200000 t of bombs in Korea.
 B-29 gunners were credited with shooting down 27 enemy aircraft.
 In turn 78 B-29s were lost; 57 B-29 and reconnaissance variants were lost in action and 21 were non-combat losses.
 Soviet records show that one MiG-15 jet fighter was shot down by a B-29 during the war.
 This occurred on 6 December 1950, when a B-29 shot down Lieutenant N. Serikov.
+A Superfortress of the 91st Strategic Reconnaissance Squadron flew the last B-29 mission of the war on 27 July 1953.

 With the arrival of the mammoth Convair B-36, the B-29 was reclassified as a medium bomber by the Air Force.
 The later B-50 Superfortress variant (initially designated B-29D) was able to handle auxiliary roles such as air-sea rescue, electronic intelligence gathering, air-to-air refueling, and weather reconnaissance.
 The B-50D was replaced in its primary role during the early 1950s by the Boeing B-47 Stratojet, which in turn was replaced by the Boeing B-52 Stratofortress.
 The final active-duty KB-50 and WB-50 variants were phased out in the mid-1960s, with the final example retired in 1965.
 A total of 3,970 B-29s were built.